sruediger/AboutMe/README.md

 * Download or clone the repository and open the Xcode project file (.xcodeproj).
 * Compile and run the app by pressing ⌘B + ⌘R

-### Testing
+## Testing
-The backend and frontend unit tests are located in the UnitTests folder.
-To run them just press the ⌘U combination or open the files and choose the tests manually.
-Xcode's left sidebar known as the Navigator also allows you to view and run the tests and even see the coverage of each one in the Report Navigator item.
+The Tests folder contains the project's unit and UI tests.
+Press ⌘U to run them all at once or choose the desired ones manually from Xcode's sidebar Test Navigator or by opening the files.

-The coverage of the backend tests in this version is 100% for all devices, while the frontend tests are over 80% for all devices due to the autolayout and screen sizes.
+The test schemas have been configured to provide test coverage, which can be accessed via the Report Navigator after running them.

-Feel free to fork, modify, reverse engineer or use this repository as a template to make your own.
-Contributions are also very welcome!
+All project files have been tested with nearly 100% coverage in the current version.